jrybarczyk/levi/Readme.md

 **Maintainer:** José L. Rybarczyk-Filho

 ## Installation
-Levi is also accessible on the bioconductor.org platform.
+`levi` is accessible on the bioconductor.org platform.

+To install this package, start R and enter:

 ```r
 if (!require("BiocManager", quietly = TRUE))